Chaoyi-Lu/ZINB_SBM/Real_Data_Application.md

 #                                 Z_0 = RDA_UKfaculty_ZINBSBM_Fixed_K5_Prior_p_Beta_20_180_T20000_4_SummarizedZ)
 ```

-The further $20,000$-iteration inference outputs are already loaded at the start of this section and we can summarize those clustering depedent parameters as well the the mean and variance of the Negative-Binomial distribution assumed for the edge weights by the following code.
+The further $20,000$-iteration inference outputs are already loaded at the beginning of this section and we can summarize those clustering dependent parameters as well the the mean and variance of the Negative-Binomial distribution assumed for the edge weights by the following code.

 ``` r
 ## Summarize Pi